DavidButterfield/SCST-Usermode-Adaptation/docs/BIO_DAB.md

 His most recent (independent) project relocates the iSCSI-SCST storage server software from the Linux kernel to run entirely in usermode, with no changes to the existing logic.
-This reuses 80,000 lines of an existing, very mature implementation of the iSCSI and SCSI (SPC and SBC) protocols, in a way that preserves the maturity and stability of the code.
+This reuses 80,000 lines of an existing, very stable implementation of the iSCSI and SCSI (SPC and SBC) protocols, in a way that preserves the maturity of the code.
 This was done by writing 10,000 lines of supporting code (in C, of course) to emulate the necessary kernel functions utilized by the server software.

 The server accesses local storage through the usual preadv/pwritev(2) system calls or using the aio(7) facility.
-Alternatively it can be used to access sophisticated storage backend services such as Ceph, QEMU, or Gluster through their usermode block-storage client interfaces.
+Alternatively it can be used to access sophisticated storage backend services such as Ceph, QEMU, or Gluster through their usermode block-storage client interfaces and tcmu-runner backstore handlers.

 The code, diagrams, and a paper describing the work and performance study are [here](https://github.com/DavidButterfield/SCST-Usermode-Adaptation "Code").